 Maggie \m(a)-ggie\ as a girls' name is pronounced MAG-ee.
-It is of English origin.
-Short form of Margaret (Greek) "pearl".
+It is of English and Greek origin, and the meaning of Maggie is "pearl".
+Short form of Margaret.
 Used as an independent name in the late 19th century.
 Popular now due to revival of interest in "old-fashioned" names.
 Dance impresario Maguy Marin; actresses Maggie Smith, Maggie Gyllenhaal.

-For more on this name, see also the related girl name Magnolia.
+For more information, see also the related girl name Magnolia.

 Displayed below is the baby name popularity of Maggie for girls.
 Maggie reached its apex position of #52 in the U.S. then, and is at #239 presently.
 (2014 Birth Statistics)

 Below is a charted analysis of the popularity of the girl name Maggie and corresponding names.
 Madge, Magnolia (#831 the previous year), Maisie (#658), Margaret (#169), Marge, Margie, Margit, Margo, Margot (#749), Margret, Margy and Peggie are the prominent alternative forms of Maggie (#239 the previous year) rated in the Top 1000.
-These girl names reached the top of their popularity during the years 1930-1939 and have become significantly less popular since, with forms such as Madge, Margie, Margo, Margret and Peggie becoming somewhat dated.
-Maggie (#239) and Maisie (#658) are two of the more chic names for newborns among these, with Maggie having a revival in usage.
+These girl names reached the top of their popularity during the years 1930-1939 (usage of 0.3935%) and have become significantly less popular since (usage 0.1811%, down 54%), with forms such as Madge, Margie, Margo, Margret and Peggie becoming somewhat dated.
+Maggie (#239) and Maisie (#658) are two of the more chic names for newborns among these, and there is a revival in birth name usage for Maggie.
 (2014 Birth Statistics)